 Five days later you’re sitting in front of the TV eating a pint of Haagen Das with another back-up pint in the freezer.

-It comes on a day when your healthy meals are already prepared in neat little Tupperware containers.
+The attack will come on a day when your healthy meals are already prepared in neat little Tupperware containers.
 There is no junk food in the house.
 The battle is in your favor.

 But they whisper…